As a small business in the United States, the topic of parental leave, paid sick and holiday is greatly discussed, debated and challenged.

 - Five personal development days.
 Starts day 1.
 This is time that must be used to work on oneself.
 It can be a conference you’ve wanted to attend, a class you want to take, etc. This is intended to encourage creativity, support the expansion of ones skill set or more.

 - Six weeks paid parental leave for pregnant mothers, spouses of pregnant mothers, and adoptive parents.
-This is not the cap, this is a starting point.
-If more time is needed, leave will be granted, with the guarantee of the position upon return.
+This is not the cap, this is a starting point, with the guarantee of the position upon return.

 - 10 paid days to grieve an immediate family member.
 Five days to grieve an extended family member.